-In the future we may want to consider a more sophisticated structure and process for all RiverWare documentation which would support ideal presentations in these media:
+In the future we may want to consider a more sophisticated structure and process for all RiverWare documentation which would support:

-- 1. Hard-copy printing / whole chapters or books, or individual items. - 2.
+- 1. Hard-copy printing of whole chapters or books. - 2.
 External viewer/browser. - 3.
 RiverWare GUI / panels within existing application dialogs or separate windows.